 First of all, congrats on joining Byzantine.
 So tell us about the audition process and how you thought it went?

 Matt Bowles: I have to admit that in all of my years as a drummer, I had never learned an entire cover song exactly as it was on an album.
 So learning songs as complex as Byzantines, note for note, was a new venture for me.
+I just had to put on my isolation headphones for drummers and focus on learning the song.
 I submitted 3 videos over the course of around two months, 2 originals, and a cover.
 I feel that the process was handled professionally and honestly, the worst part for me was the anticipation.

 Knowing you were a fan of the band beforehand, how was the moment they told you that you were joining the band?
 And who told you?

 MB: That moment is the moment any musician dreams of, seeing as how I was asked to join the band and told about the band being signed to Metal Blade in the same conversation.
 I was on my way home from a bad day at work when OJ called me and popped the question!
 Made a bad day great!